+- 1. Judicial Service Commission Act 9 of 1994

-- Magistrates Act 32 of 1944
+- 2. Magistrates Act 32 of 1944

-- Magistrates Act 90 of 1993
+- 3. Magistrates Act 90 of 1993

 - South African Judicial Education Institute Act 14 of 2008

-- Legal Practice Act 28 of 2014
+- 5. Legal Practice Act 28 of 2014

+Key challenges

+Discrimination can be overt or covert, e.g. race and gender, remain.
+The challenge of transformation permeates all areas of life in SA, and the legal profession and the judiciary are no exceptions.
+These realities have defined the law and the composition of the legal profession and ultimately the judiciary.
+Transformation of these institutions will enable equitable enjoyment of a whole range of rights and resources including:

+- Gender-bias and lack of sensitivity.

+- Lack of funding and capacitation.

+- Patriarchy in the legal landscape

+- Barriers to accessing justice

+- Delays in implementing critical policy frameworks and in reviewing and amending legislation

+- Implementing the Legal Practice Act

+Key Programmes in the sector

-- Transformation of the Judiciary as a Change Agent for Gender Equality.
+Transformation of the Judiciary as a Change Agent for Gender Equality.
 The magistracy, with 47% women judicial officers, has made some progress in respect of transformation.

-The number of women advocates sits at 30.4 percent.
+The number of women advocates sits at 30.4 %.
 Of 246 judges, only 94 are female and of this number, only 3 are part of the 11 Justices of the Constitutional Court.

-Women judges contribute to the representativeness and diversity of the courts.
-While it is important for women to have equality of opportunity, the courts themselves should be reflective of society and not draw upon a narrow demographic.
-The Magistrates Commission and Judicial Services Commission play a critical role in ensuring gender diversity in judicial appointments.
-Linked to this is the ongoing work of the South African Judicial Education Institute through gender sensitivity training, as well as the aspirant women judges programme.
-Equally critical is the training done with traditional leaders, particularly given the potential impact of the Traditional Courts Bill. - Special jurisdictions.
-The state, by creating special courts (e.g. family courts, maintenance courts and courts for sexual offenses) or specific regimes (e.g. family matters reserved to religious or customary courts) can influence outcomes and shape the content of rights in different ways for different individuals.
+- Women judges contribute to the representativeness and diversity of the courts.
+While it is important for women to have equality of opportunity, the courts themselves should be reflective of society and not draw upon a narrow demographic. - The Magistrates Commission and Judicial Services Commission play a critical role in ensuring gender diversity in judicial appointments. - Linked to this is the ongoing work of the South African Judicial Education Institute through gender sensitivity training, as well as the aspirant women judges programme. - Equally critical is the training done with traditional leaders, particularly given the potential impact of the Traditional Courts Bill.

+The Legal Practice Act brings into operation a single unified statutory Legal Practice Council that will regulate all legal practitioners, and candidate legal practitioners.

+Impact on women

+Special jurisdictions: The state, by creating special courts (e.g. family courts, maintenance courts and courts for sexual offenses) or specific institutions and systems (e.g. family matters reserved to religious or customary courts) can influence outcomes and shape the content of rights in different ways.
 These special jurisdictions need specific legal frameworks.
-Special courts, created by specific legal frameworks, as well as gender units within the judiciary, can use specially trained judicial actors on gender equality and rules and regulations that are gender-sensitive. - Briefing patterns.
-Briefing patterns, or the allocation of legal work, especially by the Government has been a challenge.
-In South Africa, briefing patterns have heavily favoured male counsel.
-It is particularly problematic that the numbers of women legal counsel in South Africa, remain skewed, because women currently make up only 25 percent of Bar members and 9 percent of Senior Counsel.
+Special courts, created by specific legal frameworks, as well as gender units within the judiciary, can use specially trained judicial actors on gender equality and rules and regulations that are gender-sensitive.

+Briefing patterns or the allocation of legal work, especially by the Government has been a challenge.
+It has heavily favoured male counsel.
+It is problematic that the numbers of women legal counsel in South Africa, currently make up only 25% of Bar members and 9% of Senior Counsel.
 The empowerment of women counsel is a priority programme for the Justice Department to redress the imbalances of the past.
 The Department allocated 2 109 legal briefs to women counsel to a value of R255.9 million during 2018/19.

-&lt;sup>8 Judiciary Annual Report 2018/19

-• Implementing the Legal Practice Act.
-The top positions in the legal profession, from senior partners of law firms, to senior counsel at the Bar and senior members of the judiciary remain largely homogenous.
-However, the Legal Practice Act brings into operation a single unified statutory Legal Practice Council that will regulate all legal practitioners, and candidate legal practitioners.
+The top positions in the legal profession, from senior partners of law firms, to senior counsel at the Bar and senior members of the judiciary remain largely the same.
 The Act provides that appointments to the Legal Practice Counsel and provincial councils must take into account gender demographics in all it structures.
 The Act also requires that all forms of racial and gender discrimination, mistreatment and victimisation, or any unfair discrimination that have affected the legal profession and hindered transformation must be addressed.